MrWolfShark/mrwolfshark.github.io-reading-notes-/class-02.md

-# Evaluations: A Quick guide
+# Evaluations: A Quick Guide

 **Evaluation**
 : Analyzes values against match criteria and returns value of True or False